- Awesome Art: The art for the DVD covers of all 3 OVAs were cute. Also, the series in general had some nice lighting.

 - EveryHappiness, Which was created to be the image song of the franchise sometime in The New '10s.
-Yes, it's boilerplate J Pop and the lyrics are straight-on Tastes Like Diabetes.
-But it's still an Ear Worm and will glue itself to your mind for the rest of your week.
+Yes, it's boilerplate J-Pop and the lyrics are straight-on Tastes Like Diabetes.
+But it's still catchy and will glue itself to your mind for the rest of your week.
 And oh, theres an Engrish version too.
 The fact that the animation quality far surpasses that of the CGI OVAs and shorts proper doesn't help make it less catchy.

 - Friendly Fandoms: To Cu-Poche and Nendoroid.
 The furnitures of the toy line are surprisingly compatible with the chibi scale figures.
 Many Cu-Poche and Nendoroid owners have bought Sylvanian Families furnitures and houses just to build dollhouses for them.